Good Mental Health

 - There are many benefits to building and maintaining good mental health.

-- There are many things you can do to enhance your mental health, which include building and using good critical thinking skills, building resiliency, giving of yourself and cultivating a healthy social network.
+- There are many things you can do to enhance your mental health, which include engaging in healthy lifestyle behaviours, building and using good critical thinking skills, building resiliency, giving of yourself and cultivating a healthy social network.

 - Learning to identify and change problematic thinking is a vital skill for good mental health.